-- The COVID-19 pandemic and measures intended to prevent its spread have adversely affected, and continue to adversely affect, us and our customers, counterparties, employees, and third-party service providers, and the adverse impacts on our business, financial position, results of operations, and prospects could be significant and are difficult to predict. - Severe weather, hurricanes, tsunamis, natural disasters, pandemics, acts of war or terrorism or other external events could significantly impact our business.
+- The COVID-19 pandemic has adversely affected, and may continue to adversely affect, us and our customers, counterparties, employees, and third-party service providers, and the adverse impacts on our business, financial position, results of operations, and prospects could be significant and are difficult to predict. - Severe weather, hurricanes, tsunamis, natural disasters, pandemics, acts of war or terrorism or other external events could significantly impact our business. - Climate change could have a material negative impact on us and our customers. - We may be subject to unexpected income tax liabilities in connection with the Reorganization Transactions.
+BWHI is required to pay us for any unexpected income tax liabilities that arise in connection with the Reorganization Transactions.
+However, in the event that BWHI does not satisfy its payment obligations, we could be subject to significantly higher federal and/or state and local income tax liabilities than currently anticipated.